Your registration number and the title of Doctor

-As all practising chiropractors in the UK must be registered with the GCC, use of the wording ‘registered chiropractor' is not strictly necessary but acceptable.
+As all legal practising chiropractors in the UK are registered with the GCC, using the words ' registered chiropractor' is not strictly necessary but acceptable.

 No, you must not use the General Chiropractic Council's corporate logo.
-However, the GCC has developed the 'I'm registered’ logo specifically to help registrants communicate their registration status.
+However, the GCC has developed the 'I'm Registered' logo to help registrants communicate their registration status.

-For further information, see the GCC advertising Guidance and Toolkit.
+For further information on using the titles of "Doctor" and "Dr", see the GCC advertising Guidance and Toolkit.

-The Code outlines the standards of performance, conduct and ethics that are expected of chiropractors in the UK.
-Chiropractors must meet these standards in order to join and remain on our register.Find out More
+The Code outlines the standards of performance, conduct and ethics expected of chiropractors in the UK.
+Chiropractors must meet these standards to join and remain on our register.Find out More

 Guidance and toolkits help registrants remain GCC Code-compliant in their professional activities.Find out More